shsun1003/SSQiPan/README.md

 ****************************************************************************************************
-NOTE: Developmnet of 2nd generation is under way and beta is available: SSShouTan 2G xx.xx.xx.xxxx.zip.
+NOTE: Developmnet of 2nd generation is under way and now is available: SSShouTan 2G xx.xx.xx.xxxx.zip.
 The 2nd geberation uses the latest technology Microsoft Net 6.0 (long term support).
 When you run the application the first time, you  may be prompted to download and install Microsoft Net 6 runtime.

 NOTE: This application has been totally re-written with much better logic, also the app name